Skip to contents

 #> [,1] [,2] [,3]

-Next we set up the independence Metropolis-Hastings algorithm and estimate the model parameters.
+Next we set up the independence Metropolis-Hastings algorithm to estimate the model parameters.

 poisson <- function(y, X, e, b0 = 0, B0 = 100, qmean, qvar,